ChalmersGU-data-structure-courses/lab-system/README.md

   If a lab group has not run the robograder themselves, graders may find it useful to copy fragments of the robograder's evaluation into their own grading feedback.
 * The submission message, if any.

-We recommend including the submission table in the grading information module.
+We recommend including the live submissions table in the grading information module.
 It can be embedded as follows.
 Create an empty page in the grading information module with appropriate title (e.g. *Lab 3: submissions awaiting grading*).
 Create an empty placeholder html file in the above upload location and note its file id.